 Necessary tools in this case are therefore the landing page, where users can download your offer or sign up for your service, and the call to action, with which you communicate the next action to be taken.

 The "closing" phase is where you drive leads to the final purchase decision.

-Components of this step include lead nurturing (through various tools, such as e-mail, you can nurture potential customers at every stage of their decision-making journey), marketing automation, and customer relationship management (CRM) software to better organize and access their data.
+The components of this step include the lead nurturing (through various means, such as thee-mail, you can nurture potential customers at every stage of their decision-making journey), marketing automation, and customer relationship management (CRM) software to better organize and access their data.